Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

-\paragraph{Shipment Planning.} Heterogeneity is also observed in this task, as shown in Figure~\ref{fig:RQ1-shipment}: \begin{itemize}[leftmargin=*, itemsep=1pt] \item \textit{Segments A/B (small-variance products/high-variance products with random discontinuities).} \textsc{PP}–kNN yields higher profit across training sizes.
-Forests were observed to wrongly place calendar splits that affected performance in these segments, increasing leaf variance and harming the weights in the PP method; while kNN neighborhoods remained fairly stable. \item \textit{Segment C (medium-variance for products with seasonal smooth demand).} \textsc{PP}–RF again delivers the best performance, as the problem involves a complex continuous demand function.
-By contrast, kNN fails to capture the segment structure, lacking the flexibility of RF to adapt effectively. \end{itemize}
+\paragraph{Shipment Planning.} Heterogeneity is also observed in this task, as shown in Figure~\ref{fig:RQ1-shipment}: \begin{itemize}[leftmargin=*, itemsep=-3pt] \item \textit{Segments A/B (small-variance products/high-variance products with random discontinuities).} \textsc{PP}–kNN yields higher profit across most training sizes.
+Forests were observed to wrongly place calendar splits that affected performance in these segments, increasing leaf variance and harming the weights in the PP method; while kNN neighborhoods remained fairly stable. \item \textit{Segment C (medium-variance for products with seasonal smooth demand).} \textsc{PP}–RF delivers the best performance, as the problem involves a complex continuous demand function.
+By contrast, kNN fails to capture the segment structure, lacking the flexibility of RF to adapt effectively. { \textsc{PPt}–NN attains intermediate performance: it improves with training size but remains below the RF methods for all $N$.} \end{itemize}

 Across both tasks the answer to \textbf{RQ1} is affirmative: test performance is heterogeneous, and no single policy dominates uniformly.
 Which candidate policy is best depends on the segment and the training size.
 With limited data, the best policies differ by context (e.g., \textsc{PPt}–RF in low-noise segments; \textsc{PP}–kNN where local averaging reduces variance), whereas in segments with abrupt regime changes \textsc{PP}–RF is consistently superior at all $N$.
 As $N$ grows, \textsc{PP}–RF closes the gap with point-prediction in simpler segments and usually overtakes other methods.
 We also observe cross-segment spillovers: because models are trained on pooled data, noise introduced by other segments (e.g., latent holiday/event effects) can make tree leaves noisier and depress RF performance even in otherwise regular segments, while kNN’s locality is less sensitive to such noise.